 The second year experience includes:

 - Stanford Vascular Service: An intense operative experience consistently involves over 400 open and endovascular cases during a 12-month period, over 350 of which are RRC Category I major vascular reconstructions.
 This is well above the 90% percentile of all the vascular fellowships in the country.
 The case mix is relatively evenly distributed among aortic, cerebrovascular, and distal arterial revascularizations.
 Within each of the major categories, approximately 25% are "redo" reconstructions.
-The 2nd year fellow also is involved with a large proportion of endovascular cases, including aortic stent-grafting, diagnostic arteriograms, and peripheral angioplasty/stenting.
-The team consists of the 2nd year fellow, a PGY-3 resident, 1 surgical intern, one vascular sub-intern, and one 3rd year medical student.
+The 2nd year fellow also is involved with a large proportion of endovascular cases, including aortic stent-grafting with branched/fenestrated devices, diagnostic arteriograms, and peripheral angioplasty/stenting.
+The team consists of the fellow, a PGY-3 resident, 1 surgical intern, one vascular sub-intern, and one 3rd year medical student.
 The vascular surgery service shares a 28-bed Cardiovascular Intensive Care Unit with the Cardiothoracic service.
-It has an open-service structure and all the vascular patients are managed by the vascular service in conjunction with a Surgical Intensive Care Unit service.
+It has an open-service structure and all the vascular patients are managed by the vascular service in conjunction with a Cardiac or Surgical Intensive Care Unit service.
 There is no in-house call.
 There is particular emphasis during the second year of fellowship on complex EVAR and TEVAR, of which over 150 cases annually are performed.
 Access and experience with multiple new devices in clinical trials is expected.

 - Research: The Division has an active clinical trials program as well as well-funded research laboratories in biomechanical engineering and vascular biology.
 Stanford's location near the heart of Silicon Valley provides a unique opportunity for collaboration with biotechnology industries for medical device research and development.
 In addition, the vast case volume offers a tremendous amount of material for conducting prospective and retrospective clinical studies, either within the Division or with our vascular imaging divisions (Interventional, MR, and CT).
 The Fellow is expected to participate in research projects leading to presentations at national meetings and write peer-reviewed publications.

-- Conferences: In addition to the weekly vascular conference, the Endovascular Fellow is expected to actively participate in the weekly Vascular Surgery conferences.
+- Conferences: In addition to the weekly vascular conference, the senior Fellow is expected to actively participate in the weekly Vascular Surgery conferences.
 Other educational activities include the weekly Basic Science Conference, quarterly Vascular Surgery Journal Club, and weekly teaching sessions with residents and medical students.

 General Surgery residents receive their vascular training as junior residents on the University Vascular Surgery service during their PGY-I and PGY-III years, when they are actively involved in the daily management of the vascular patients.
 The PGY-II in General Surgery obtains additional vascular experience at the Palo Alto VA hospital and affiliated institutions.
 At the completion of their training, the General Surgery Chief Residents typically will have performed 70 to 120 major vascular cases, which is well above the RRC guidelines.